cseanburns/systems-librarianship/src/16-installing-configuring-mysql.md

 In the command below,
-I'll create a new user called **opacuser** with a complex password within the single quotes at the end (marked with a series of Xs here for demo purposes):
+I'll create a new user called **opacuser** with a complex password within the single quotes at the end (marked with a series of Xs here for demo purposes).
+From the MySQL prompt:

 ```
-> create user 'opacuser'@'localhost' identified by 'XXXXXXXXX';
+create user 'opacuser'@'localhost' identified by 'XXXXXXXXX';
 ```

 If the prompt returns a **Query OK** message,